Coinbase Review 2025: Still the Best Exchange for Beginners?

 The Beginner-Friendly Approach

-I used the simple interface for my first six months before graduating to Pro.
+I used the simple interface for my first six months before graduating to Advanced Trade.
 This gradual learning curve is brilliant for newcomers.

 Security: Fort Knox of Crypto

 Security is where Coinbase truly shines.
-As a publicly traded company, they’re held to the highest standards:
+As a publicly traded company on NASDAQ, they’re held to the highest standards:

 Industry-Leading Security:

-- 98% Cold Storage: Majority of funds offline
+- 98% Cold Storage: Vast majority of funds stored offline

 - FDIC Insurance: Up to $250,000 on USD balances